sebastjan-hribar/rokku/README.md

 ```
 The above CLI command will generate a policy file for the application mightyPoster (not the project) and the controller post.
 The file will be generated as `myProject/lib/mightyPoster/policies/PostPolicy.rb`

-Each application would have its own `app/policies` folders.
+Each application will have its own `app/policies` folders.

 **The command must be run in the project root folder.**

-Once the file is generated the authorized roles variables in the initialize block for required actions need to be uncommneted and supplied with specific roles.
+Once the file is generated the authorized roles variables in the initialize block for required actions need to be uncommented and supplied with specific roles.

 Then we can check if a user is authorized: